koenw/fullstack-hello/README.md

 Run `npx pnpm run serve` from the `frontend` directory to start a local auto-refreshing development server.

-#### Generating or updating the API client

-Run `just generate-client <backend url>` to generate or update the API client.

 ### Adding/Removing columns

 Since our backend is entirely data agnostic and most of the client is automatically generated, adding or removing columns is as simple as editing the column definition in `frontend/src/app.tsx`.

-If the column does not yet exists in the database you will also have to add it to the migrations.
+If the columns do not yet exists in the database you will have to add them to a migration and re-generate the client API code as described in [Adding additional datasets](#adding-additional-datasets).

 ### Migrations